yangsssu/ORCHIDEE-CROP/README.md

 +33 1 89 10 07 67
 École normale supérieure - PSL

+Other version of ORCHIDEE-CROP model like ORCHIDEE-CROP-RES can be found in other branches.

-To use the model and data, please contact the correspondin author for more details.
+To use the model and data, please contact the corresponding author for more details.

 The model is written in Fortran, and to use this model, you first need to install the necessary environment, please follow the tutorial on this website, https://forge.ipsl.jussieu.fr/orchidee/wiki/Documentation/UserGuide .